You and Your CourseOpportunities

 Non-core activities on University land or in University premises.

-Core Activities: teaching, learning and research as part of a recognised JCU activity and as authorised by the College Dean/Head of Academic Group and associated administrative support activities.
+Core Activities: teaching, learning and research as part of a recognised JCU activity and as authorised by the College Dean/Academic Head and associated administrative support activities.

 Authorising Unit: the JCU organisational unit under the auspices of which the non-core activity will take place.